Consensys/docs-template/docs/contribute/format-markdown.md

 - For the rest of the Markdown code, each line should be (roughly) [limited to 100 columns long](https://google.github.io/styleguide/javaguide.html#s4.4-column-limit) to be readable on any editor.
-  You'll receive a warning, not an error, if you exceed 100 columns.
   Lines must be wrapped without cutting the line in the middle of a word.
   One line break displays as a space.